GoodJobAlex/minecraft_player_motion_manipulator/README.md

 # Minecraft_player_motion_manipulator-Version 1.21
-a completely vanilla and resourcepack free datapack which enables almost perfect player motion manipulation
+a completely vanilla and resourcepack free datapack which enables almost perfect player motion manipulation **Hard coding the summon_launch function is greatly encouraged, use multiple lines of execute summon instead of a recursive function is more efficient**
 # How to use
 **Facing Motion:**
 set up: